joelittlejohn/party/README.md

 Since we use environ, the same can be achieved using `export DISCOVERY_OVERRIDE_FOO` or `-Ddiscovery.override.foo`.
 The path (`/1.x/foo/{bar}/baz`) is of course optional.

 Since we're effectively skipping the discovery step here, it's recommended that you have a least some tests that fully integrate and _do_ exercise the discovery mechanism.

+# License

+Copyright © 2015 MixRadio

+party is released under the 3-clause license ("New BSD License" or "Modified BSD License")